Elemental Camp

 We maintain a set schedule around meal times and whole-group activities while leaving space within the structure for organic, imaginative flow, giving smaller groups freedom to choose from rotating activities that suit their energy in the moment.

 Campers will explore physical and emotional navigation and journal insights from meditation, nature immersion, and dreams.
-They will be presented with a kit including a compass and whistle, a journal and pencil, and a small whittling knife.
+They will be presented with a kit including a compass and whistle, a journal and pencil, and a pocket knife.

 Our Mentors are prepared for the profound emotional cycles these adolescent boys are bound to process, and are dedicated to the experience of each initiate.
 Throughout it all, we weave in therapeutic support and plenty of space for laughter, adventure, and the pure joy of being young and alive in the wild.

-This week will be full of activities like tug-of-war and ropes course challenges, wild forest fort building and archery, field games and scavenger hunts, pool time and a massive slip-and-slide.
+• This week will be full of activities like tug-of-war and ropes course challenges, wild forest fort building and archery, shadow/fire stalking and “the hunt”, field games, scavenger hunts, and pool time.

 They'll cook over open fire, handcraft herbal salves and teas, carve personal talismans charged with their own meaning and power, and create knot-work crafts to take home as keepsakes.